 The Central Institute for Labour Protection – National Research Institute (CIOP-PIB) is a legally, organisationally, economically and financially independent state body.
 It is supervised by the Minister of Labour and Social Policy.

 The National Institute of Safety, Health and Wellbeing at Work (Instituto Nacional de Seguridad, Salud y Bienestar en el Trabajo (INSSBT)), founded in 1978, is the specialised scientific and technical institute in the field of OSH under the Ministry of Employment and Social Security.
-INSHT comprises four National Centres, each one specialised in different fields of OSH research.
+INSSBT comprises four National Centres, each one specialised in different fields of OSH research.

-The mission of INSHT is the analysis and study of the health and safety conditions in the workplace, as well as their promotion and provide support for their improvement.
+The mission of INSBBT is the analysis and study of the health and safety conditions in the workplace, as well as their promotion and provide support for their improvement.
 To meet its objectives, it establishes the necessary cooperation with bodies of the Autonomous Communities (regions) and the State Administration involved with health and safety at work, as well as with social partners.

-The INSHT has, among others, the following functions:
+The INSSBT has, among others, the following functions:

 - Concerning research, its primary mission is to analyse and study health and safety conditions at work, in order to determine the causes of occupational illnesses and injuries, and to recognise new and emerging occupational hazards to be able to prevent them.
-The INSHT also promotes and coordinates a health and safety at work research network of public institutes.
+The INSSBT also promotes and coordinates a health and safety at work research network of public institutes.

 - To provide the required specialised and differentiated technical support to public bodies, employers and employees organisations, as well as the necessary technical assistance in developing legal and technical regulations on the prevention of occupational risks, at both national and international level.